lincolnge/lincolnge.github.com/_posts/newMD/2013-09-15-mac_problem.md

     $ sudo chown -R .git/

-mac ssh need not to be root accout
+Mac ssh need not to be root accout

 Lauchpad icon information is in `~/Library/Application\ Support/Dock/*.db`